Are you searching for a career to match your interests?

 Would you like to get paid while you are trained through an apprenticeship?

 Before you invest in your education and training, do your homework and check out these resources to help guide you through your training options available.

 For additional information, please contact Talana Mielke in the CTE Center at the high school, or by phone at 509-464-8380 or email firstname.lastname@example.org

 YOUTH IN FOSTER CARE

 If you have been in foster care any time after age 13, there are money and resources available to help you go to college at most Washington State schools, including vocational training, two-, and four-year options.
-Check out READY, SET GRAD or INDEPENDENCE for additional information and links.
+Check out the Washington Student Achievement Councilor INDEPENDENCE for additional information and links.

 Supplemental Education Transition Planning Program (SETuP)